Reconstructing HI power spectrum with minimal parameters using the dark matter distribution beyond halos: Discussion

 Another aspect to answer the aforementioned question is to find a physically motivated scale of the truncation.
 Recent high-resolution N-body simulations have revealed that there is a clear boundary around the dark matter halo, the so-called splashback radius.
 Around the splashback radius, the accreting mass reaches the apocentre and is piled up due to low radial velocity \citep{Fillmore+1984,Bertschinger1985,Adhikari+2014,Diemer+2014,Mansfield+2017}.
 In other words, there is a rapid decline in the density just outside the splashback radius, and there is a density gap.
 Since the probability of finding mass outside the splashback radius is significantly reduced, it seems reasonable to define the truncation scale to be the splashback radius.
 In practice, the splashback radius is defined as the radius where the logarithmic derivative of the density profile becomes minimum, the steepest point.

 To measure the splashback radius, we fit the stacked profiles with the following density jump model \citep{Diemer+2014}:

-We note that the outer profile is scaled with $R_{200m}$ in \citet{Diemer+2014}, however, we replace it with $R_{200c}$ which we use consistently throughout this paper, and the difference between them are negligibly small in particular at high redshifts.
-We fix the parameters as $\beta=6$ and $\gamma=4$ as in \citet{Diemer+2014, More+2015}, and fit the other five parameters within the range of $0.1R_{200c}$ to $10R_{200c}$ to the dark matter profiles.
+\RAm{We note that in \citet{Diemer+2014}, the outer profile is scaled with $R_{\rm 200m}$, which is the radius where the mean density inside is 200 times the mean density of the Universe.
+We replace it with $R_{200c}$ which is used consistently throughout this paper, and the difference between them are negligibly small in particular at high redshifts. } We fix the parameters as $\beta=6$ and $\gamma=4$ as in \citet{Diemer+2014, More+2015}, and fit the other five parameters within the range of $0.1R_{200c}$ to $10R_{200c}$ to the dark matter profiles.
 Once we find the best-fitting parameters, we differentiate the model to find the splashback radius, $R_{\rm sp}$.
 For most of the halo masses, the splashback radius is about $1.35 R_{200c}$ and slightly smaller at the massive end, $M\geq 10^{13} \himsun$, consistently with \cite{More+2015}.
 We denote the ratio as $C(M)\equiv R_{\rm sp}/R_{200c}$.
-Finally, we make a density map with the mass-dependent SO radius and $C(M)$, and measured the power spectrum.
-The scale-dependent terms of the ratio $\sqrt{P_{\HI}/P_{\rm so}}$ are $b_1=0.03\pm 0.1$ and $b_1 = 0.27\pm 0.1$ for the case without and with the star-forming gas correction, respectively.
-For the case without star-forming gas correction, this $b_1$ value is consistent with zero, and larger than that for the constant SO-radius case ($b_1=-0.005$ at $R_{\rm up}/R_{\rm 200c}=2$).
+Finally, we make a density map with the mass-dependent SO radius and $C(M)$, and measured the power spectrum. \RAm{The scale-dependent terms of the ratio $\sqrt{P_{\HI}/P_{\rm so}}$ are $b_1=0.03\pm 0.03$ and $b_1 = 0.27\pm 0.03$ for the case without and with the star-forming gas correction, respectively. } For the case without star-forming gas correction, this $b_1$ value is consistent with zero, and larger than that for the constant SO-radius case ($b_1=-0.005$ at $R_{\rm up}/R_{\rm 200c}=2$).
 Since the smaller value of $b_1$ means better reproduction of the scale dependence of the {\HI} power spectrum on large scales, the splashback radius is a reasonable quantity to use for the case with the star-forming gas correction.

-Figure~\ref{fig:Psp} summarises the $b_1$ values for different methods.
-We obtain $b_1$ values by fitting at $k\leq 1\hmpci$.
-For pasting, $b_1$ is consistent with zero both for the case with and without the star-forming gas correction.
-For the SO method, while $b_1$ with $R_{\rm up}=2R_{200c}$ is very small and consistent with zero for the case without the correction, $b_1$ with other SO radius are deviates from zero with the correction.
-Then, if we use the scale of the first peak of the BAO wiggles for the cosmological analysis, we only need the {\HI} power spectrum on larger scales.
-Therefore, we measure $b_1$ only at $k\leq 0.3\hmpci$.
-Figure\,\ref{fig:Psp_kmax03} is the same plot as Fig.\,\ref{fig:Psp} but using only larger scales $k\leq 0.3\hmpci$ to fit.
-This figure shows that for all prescriptions, $b_1$ values are consistent with zero within 1-sigma error both for the case with and without the star-forming gas correction, although the error is large.

-Measuring the BAO wiggle scales with an accuracy of 1\% by fitting the power spectrum up to $1<k/\hmpci$, requires that $b_1$ is consistent with zero and the value of 1-$\sigma$ is less than about 0.01.
-In this paper, the error of $b_1$ value is large because the box size is small.
-Estimating the error scaled from the box size, we find that we need a simulation box size of about $L\sim 500 \himpc$ to evaluate BAO scales with an accuracy of 1\%.